UtsavBhamra/ServerLordTask2_UtsavBhamra_231CS161/README.md

 1) This project requires `npm`,`nodejs` and `mongodb` to be installed on your system
 2) Clone the repository and install all dependencies using `npm i`
 3) Start the server and task monitor using `npm run start`
+4) Now, install the 'ThunderClient' VS Code extension.
+Open it and under collections tab on top, click on import.
+Then import the file ```./thunder-collection_server-lord-tasks-api.json``` which i have given in the repo.
+Then you will see options for 4 apis - one of them is 'new_user'.
+Click on 'new_user', and click on the "SEND" button to create a new user with specified details.
+Create two users with different usernames and emails.
 4) DON'T WORRY IF YOU GET ERRORS OR FAILED PING AS OUTPUT IN THE COMMAND LINE.
 I need to change the code a bit as the way I had implemented it earlier was a bit different from now.
 For now, let us just create the tasks.
 IGNORE THE ERRORS and move to the next repo

 ## Description